-2 Minute Quick Vanilla Glaze
+2 Minute Quick Thick Vanilla Glaze (for cakes)

-What I love about icings like this is that you really dont have to measure the ingredients.
+What I love about glaze icings like this is that you really dont have to measure the ingredients.
 You can always make the glaze a little more thick by adding more powdered sugar, or make it a little more thin by adding extra milk!
 You can see specific directions in this post on how to thicken icing quickly.

 Honestly as a trained pastry chef, most of the time I don’t even measure glaze recipes.
 But, I wanted to give specific measurements in case you want them!
 Also, after making these types of icings a few times, you wont have to measure either!